 Tsar Nicholas Alexandrovich Romanov, Russia’s all powerful emperor, abdicated when the 1917 February Revolution brought the Provisional Government to power.
-In November the Bolshevik Party overthrew the Provisional Government.
+In November the Bolsheviks overthrew the Provisional Government.
 Vladimir Lenin, their leader, transferred Nicholas and his family to the Ipatiev house in Yekaterinburg.

 The Russian Civil War erupted soon after.
-Opposing the Bolshevik ‘Red Army’, was the counterrevolutionary ‘White Army’, a broad coalition including supporters of the Tsar.
+Opposing the Bolshevik ‘Red Army’, was the counterrevolutionary ‘White Army’, a broad coalition that included supporters of the Tsar.

 In 1918 the White Army was winning.
 When the Czechoslovak Legion threatened Yekatarinburg Lenin approved the ‘liquidation’ of Nicholas his family.
 A potential rescue was too risky.

-Fearing the local guards had grown sympathetic, the local command dispatched a unit of nine Bolshevik agents, under command of Peter Yermakov, to assist with the execution.
-Non ethnic Russians were deliberately chosen for the deed: Yakov Yurovsky (pictured), the commandant at Ipatiev, was of Jewish extraction and Yermakov’s men were mainly Latvians and Hungarians.
+Fearing the local guards had grown sympathetic, the local command dispatched nine Bolshevik agents, under command of Peter Yermakov, to assist the execution.
+Non-ethnic Russians were deliberately chosen for the deed: Yakov Yurovsky (pictured), the commandant at Ipatiev, was of Jewish extraction and Yermakov’s men were mainly Latvians and Hungarians.

 At 1am Yurovsky woke the Romanovs.
-They were relocating and would wait in the basement until transport had arrived.
+They were relocating and would wait in the basement until transport arrived.
 Without questions, the prisoners dressed and followed Yurovsky downstairs.
-The prisoners were lined up against the wall of the small brick room.
-Some sources say for a photograph.
+The prisoners were lined up against the wall of the small brick room, some sources say for a photograph.
 Chairs were brought for Alexandra and Alexei who, owing to his haemophaelia, was too weak to stand.

-Yurovsky planned for a swift execution: He assigned each of his nine man firing squad a specific prisoner to shoot.
+Yurovsky planned for a swift execution: he assigned each of his nine man firing squad a prisoner to shoot.
 Only Yermakov was tasked with two.
-To make the deaths quick and prevent an excess of blood he instructed his men to aim for the heart.
+To make the deaths quick and to prevent an excess of blood he instructed his men to aim for the heart.

 Two soldiers were unwilling to shoot the women.
-They were dismissed for failing their ‘revolutionary duty’.
+Yurovsky dismissed them for failing their ‘revolutionary duty’.